TrellixVulnTeam/swahilipython_SCMU/Doc/library/threading.rst

 .. class:: Condition(lock=None)

-   This class implements condition variable objects.
+   This kundi implements condition variable objects.
 A condition variable allows one or more threads to wait until they are notified by another thread.

    If the *lock* argument is given and not ``None``, it must be a :class:`Lock`